Centrifugal Compressors for Air Separation Units

 Additionally, FS-Elliott has the capability to provide multiple process combinations, such as MAC/BAC, MAC/BNC, and MAC/GAN.
 By offering superior operating life cycle costs, FS-Elliott compressors allow customers to quickly gain their return on investment.

-Due to a modular plant design, the compressors needed to be minimal in size but capable of high-efficiency production.
+Due to the modular design of the plant, the compressors selected for the project needed to be minimal in size but capable of high-efficiency gas production.

 Customer reduced capital expenditures and increase overall efficiency by combining the air and nitrogen processes in one machine.